Probing AdS/QCD backgrounds with semi-classical strings: Soft-wall with ultraviolet cutoff

 The world-sheet configuration is found using the classical mechanics approach described in \cite{Kinar:1998vq}.
-We assume that the function $z(x)$ has a minimum at $z_m$ and obtain the conserved Hamiltonian
+We assume that the function $z(x)$ reach its maximum at $z_m$ and we use the fact that the Hamiltonian

-In this background the endpoints do not reach the boundary at $z_{uv}$ orthogonally due to the conservation of this Hamiltonian.
-Here we are not interested in the details of the shape of the world-sheet but on its global property that for a given separation of its endpoints the string reach a maximum position $z_m$ on the bulk.
-The distance between the quark and anti-quark is them obtained as a function of $z_m$:
+is a constant of motion.
+It happens that in this background the string endpoints do not reach the boundary at $z_{uv}$ orthogonally due to the conservation of this Hamiltonian.
+Here we are not interested in the details of the world-sheet but on its property that for a given separation of its endpoints the string reaches the maximum position $z_m$ on the bulk.
+The distance between the quark and anti-quark is then obtained as a function of $z_m$:

-We show in FIG.\ref{fig:fig1} the behavior of $r(z_m)$ for five different locations of the ultraviolet cutoff.
-For each value of the dilaton coupling $k$ the combination $k^2z_{uv}^2$ cannot reach the unit so $z_{uv} < \frac{1}{k}.$ It fixes an infrared wall at $z_{wall} = \frac{1}{k}$ that is independent of the cutoff location.
-The present analysis revels a direct rule to separate the two energy scales $k,~\frac{1}{z_{uv}}$ since no piece of the string can go deeper in AdS them $z_{wall}$.
-If the cutoff is established at $z_{uv}>z_{wall}=\frac{1}{k}$ the integral for the length of the string gets an imaginary part which is inconsistent with physical requirement that classical observables are real valuated, hence the energy scale $ \frac{1}{z_{uv}}$ is bounded from below: $\frac{1}{z_{uv}}> k$.
-This separation of scales in the model was speculated in ref. \cite{Braga:2015jca}, however a mathematical criteria that guarantees this was missing.